CleverCloud/terraform-provider-clevercloud/docs/resources/elasticsearch_cluster.md

 page_title: "clevercloud_elasticsearch_cluster Resource - terraform-provider-clevercloud"
 description: |-
   Manage a dedicated Elasticsearch cluster on Clever Cloud.
-  ~> Alpha product: not meant for production workloads, it can break or be reset at any time.
-Creating clusters requires the organisation to be allow-listed by the support.
+  ~> Private alpha: not meant for production workloads, it can break or be reset at any time.
+Access is granted per organisation by the support, reach out to them to enable it or for any question.
   The cluster is not exposed publicly: it is only reachable from applications attached to its network group (networkgroup_id), at the host given by endpoint.